zjswhhh/Pixafari/README.md

 # Pixafari Tech Overview

-## Frontend - May

-React.js: Javascript

-### To start the frontend part:
+## To start the app:

       1. (one time) Install node.js on your laptop by downloading here https://nodejs.org/en/
       2. (one time) Clone the Github repository
-      3. Go to the client file /client through command line
+      3. Go inside the main Pixafari folder through command line
       4. Enter "npm install -g"
       5. Once the installation is over, enter "npm start"
-      6. A browser will automatically opens up
+      6. A browser will automatically opens up and the server will run in the background
+      7. Note: if there are some error, try npm install inside both front-end and back-end

+## Frontend - May

+React.js: Javascript

 ### Week 2 Tasks to accomplish